Nurse Anesthetist (CRNA) Programs

 The length of a Nurse Anesthetist program depends on the type of training you are pursuing.
 For an Associate’s Degree, you only need approximately 2 years to finish your studies and earn your certification.
-For an MSN with an anesthesia specialization, you generally need to spend 4 years studying to become qualified to work as a Certified Registered Nurse Anesthetist.
-Lastly, if your option is education on a doctoral level, then your degree can take anywhere between 3 to 4 years to obtain.
-Either way, the completion time will vary according to the school but also depending on whether or not you are studying full-time.
+For an MSN with an anesthesia specialization, you generally need to spend 4 years studying to become qualified as a Certified Registered Nurse Anesthetist.
+Lastly, if your option is education on a doctoral level, your degree can take anywhere between 3 to 4 years to obtain.
+Either way, completion time will vary according to the school, depending on whether or not you are studying full-time.

 Does the program require any clinical hours?

-The number of clinical hours required for the completion of a standard Nurse Anesthetist program depends on whether you are studying for a Master’s of Science in Nursing or a Doctor of Nursing Practice degree.
-The former typically implies over 1,000 clinical hours, whereas the latter requires a much more significant amount of both hands-on practice with procedures and clinical rotations.
-For a DNP, you will need to manage a minimum of 800 anesthesia cases, but also carry out around 2,500 clinical hours.
-So there is a remarkable difference between an MSN and a doctoral program from this perspective.
-Both have pros and cons, and the one which is right for you will depend on whether you want to primarily develop firsthand experience or focus more on coursework.
+The number of clinical hours required to complete a standard Nurse Anesthetist program depends on whether you are studying for a Master of Science in Nursing or a Doctor of Nursing Practice degree.
+The former typically entails over 1,000 clinical hours, whereas the latter requires a much more significant amount of both hands-on practice and procedures and clinical rotations.
+For a DNP, you will need to manage a minimum of 800 anesthesia cases, and also carry out around 2,500 clinical hours.
+There is a remarkable difference between an MSN and a doctoral program from this perspective.
+Both have pros and cons, and the one right for you will depend on whether you want to primarily develop firsthand experience or focus more on coursework.

 Are there any online options?

-Here are the most renowned universities which offer affordable, high-quality online programs for your Nurse Anesthetist certification:
+Here are the most renowned universities offering affordable, high-quality online programs for Nurse Anesthetist certification:

 - Texas Wesleyan University